mazi-project/guides/tech/source/sense.rst

 .. code-block:: bash

-   sudo sh mazi-sense.sh -n sensehat -d 10 -i 2
+   sudo bash mazi-sense.sh -n sensehat -d 10 -i 2

 * Display the status of the sensehat module

 .. code-block:: bash

-   sudo sh mazi-sense.sh -n sensehat -a
+   sudo bash mazi-sense.sh -n sensehat -a

 * Take measurements from sensehat each 2 seconds for the next 10 seconds and store them in the database

 .. code-block:: bash

-   sudo sh mazi-sense.sh -n sensehat -d 10 -i 2 -s
+   sudo bash mazi-sense.sh -n sensehat -d 10 -i 2 -s

 Sht11
 -----